hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/038_steps_of_hindu_philosophic_thought.md

 mind, or soul, are a dream, but what you really are, is Existence, Knowledge, Bliss.
 You are the God of this universe.
 You are creating the whole universe and drawing it in.
 Thus says the Advaitist.
-So all these births and rebirths, coming and going are the figments of Mâyâ.
+So all these births and rebirths, coming and going are the figments of Māyā.
 You are infinite.
 Where can you go?
 The sun, the moon, and the whole universe are but drops in your transcendent nature.
 How can you be born or die?
 I never was born, never will be born.
 I never had father or mother,